Privacy Policy

 Effective March 11, 2026

 This Privacy Policy describes how Syncroly Inc. (“Syncroly,” “we,” “us,” or “our”) collects, uses, discloses, and protects personal information when you use our referral coordination platform, website, and related services (collectively, the “Services”).
-This Policy applies to healthcare providers (“Customers”), their team members (“Authorized Users”), patients who access referrals via secure links (“Patient Users”), and visitors to our website (“Visitors”).
+This Policy applies to service providers who use the platform (“Customers”), their team members (“Authorized Users”), individuals who access referrals via secure links (“Referred Individuals”), and visitors to our website (“Visitors”).

 This Privacy Policy is incorporated by reference into our Terms of Service.
 Capitalized terms not defined here have the meanings given in the Terms of Service.

-For information specifically about how we handle Protected Health Information (“PHI”) under HIPAA, see Section 4.
+For Customers in regulated industries: information about how we handle Protected Health Information (“PHI”) under HIPAA is in Section 4.

 1. Information We Collect